aruzhanKar/-Cyclistic-bike-share-analysis-case-study-/README.md

 # -Cyclistic-bike-share-analysis-case-study-
 This Case Study was completed as part of the Google Data Analytics Professional Certificate.
-Designing a new marketing strategy to convert casual riders into annual members for marketing team at Cyclistic.

 ### 1. Objective (Ask Phase)
 To analyse how annual members and casual riders use Cyclistic bikes differently in order to determine the best marketing strategy to convert casual riders into annual members.

 ### 2. Prepare Phase